-It’s that time of year again and the hedgerows are heaving with fruit.
-With most people intent on collecting juicy blackberries, the bright red but rock hard rose hip is often overlooked.
-Rose hips are the fruit of the rose bush and in the summer are found as a swollen green part of the stem just underneath the flower.
+It’s that time of year again and the hedgerows are practically heaving with fruit.
+With most people intent on collecting juicy blackberries or elderberries, the bright red but rock-hard rose hip is often overlooked.
+Rose hips are the fruit of the rose bush and you can see them in the summer as a swollen green part of the stem just underneath the flower.
 In autumn they swell into a beautiful red ‘hip’ that look stunning on the bush.
 They’re also delicious dried and made into vitamin c rich tea.

-The best hips for eating are the ones produced by the common wild rose, also known as the Dog Rose (Rosa canina).
-They’re firm, deep red hips that are rich in flavour and easy to find and harvest.
-They’re ready in autumn but it’s said the best time to harvest them is directly after a frost.
-Try to pick ones that are firm and vibrantly coloured.
+Although all rose hips are good for tea, the best ones are hips from the common wild rose, also known as the Dog Rose Rosa canina.
+They’re firm, deep red hips that are rich in flavor and easy to find and harvest.
+Rosehips are ready to pick in autumn but the common advice is to harvest them directly after a frost since it’s supposed to improve their flavor.
+I usually pick well in advance of truly cold weather, though, and they’re perfectly fine.
+When picking, try to pick ones that are firm and vibrantly colored.
 If you find any that are going soft or that have dark spots on them, pass them by.

-Rinse the hips in water and allow them to dry.
-Next, if you’re using Rosa Rugosa hips, cut them open and remove as many of the seeds as possible.
-If you’ve picked the smaller Rosa Canina (Dog Rose) hips, then just snip the top and bottom of the hip off and leave it fairly intact.
-They’re much smaller so will dry easier than the larger Rugosas.
+To dry rose hips, first, rinse them with water and allow them to dry.
+If you’re using Rosa Rugosa hips, it’s best to cut them open and remove as many of the seeds and hair inside as possible.
+If you’ve picked smaller rose hips, then just snip the top and bottom of the hip off and leave it fairly intact.

-Place the hips in the oven at low heat for about three and a half hours until they’re bone dry.
-You’ll need to prop open the oven door with a tea towel (or similar) just a crack so that moisture can escape from inside.
-Or see below for food dehydrator drying.
+To dry rosehips in the oven, place them spread thinly on a tray at low heat for about three and a half hours until they’re bone dry.
+You’ll need to prop open the oven door just a crack with a tea towel or oven mitt so that moisture can escape from inside.

 Food Dehydrator Method